mr-mixas/Struct-Path.pm/README.md

     $implicit = is_implicit_step($step);

-Returns true value if step contains filter or specified all keys/items or key regexp match.
+Returns true value if step contains hooks or specified all items or regexp match.

 ## slist